Port au Choix Archaeological Site: History

 The island of Newfoundland has an abundance of resources for hunter-gatherer peoples.
 For thousands of years it was occupied by a variety of native people.
 Maritime Archaic Indians were the first people to occupy the island of Newfoundland.
-A Maritime Archaic Indian cemetery dates as far back as 4400 B.P. was found in 1967 by James Tuck, of Memorial University of Newfoundland, who excavated 56 graves, determined to be between 4400 and 3300 years old.
+A Maritime Archaic Indian cemetery dates as far back as 4400 BP. was found in 1967 by James Tuck, of Memorial University of Newfoundland, who excavated 56 graves, determined to be between 4400 and 3300 years old.
 This discovery prompted Port au Choix to be designated a National Historic Site in 1970.
 No structural remains were found near the burial sites, leading archaeologists to assume the natives buried their dead far from their settlements.
 In fact, there are no Maritime Archaic Indian dwelling sites yet discovered on Newfoundland.
 Due to post-glacial sea level rise, there are potentially many Maritime Archaic Indian dwelling sites submerged in the ocean.
 Sea level has risen approximately thirteen feet in the last 4400 years since the Port au Choix burial site was first used.

 In contrast, there have been many discoveries of Dorset Paleo-Eskimo dwellings on Newfoundland, which have been radiocarbon dated to between 1990 and 1180 years B.P..
 After the Maritime Archaic Indians left the region, the Paleo-Eskimos began to expand their settlements further south into Newfoundland.
 The Dorset Paleo-Eskimo people relied heavily on maritime resources, especially seals, for subsistence.
 The Dorset people occupied Port au Choix for approximately seven hundred years, constructing many dwellings.
 At the site of Phillip's Garden, one of the richest archaeological sites on Port au Choix, there are 50 documented structural remains.
 It is thought these were wooden peaked roofed structures with hides over the top.

 Today, these ruins are characterized by depressions in the ground as well as architectural elements of low walls, a central cooking area, and a platform to the rear of the house.
 Excavation of these remains became known as the Port au Choix Archaeological Project, which began in 1984 and continues today.

 It is believed that the Dorset Paleo-Eskimos abandoned Port au Choix due to global warming of that time period, approximately 1200 B.P.
 This was a result of changing temperatures pushing the harp seals away from Port au Choix.
 This was due to the changing food resources for harp seals.
 They were a crucial part of the Dorset diet.
 After the departure of the Dorset Paleo-Eskimos, a group of people known as the Recent Indians moved into Port au Choix.
 Little is known about this group.
 The Beothuk people had contact with European settlers as early as 1713.
-They, unfortunately, became extinct as a population by 1829.
+They became extinct as a population by 1829.
 That ended the nearly five thousand years of native inhabitation of Port au Choix.